Two-Play/Crafty-Discord-bot/README.md

     - Use slash commands
     - Read Message History
     - Mention Everyone
-     > [!IMPORTANT]  I don't know if the permissions are correct, but you can try it out.
-If it doesn't work, please let me know.
-     You can also use the "ALL / Administration" permission, but this is not recommended for security reasons.
 15. Click on "Copy" under "OAuth2 URL" to copy the invite URL
 16. Paste the invite URL into your web browser
 17. Select the server you want to invite the bot to